stevejarvis/stevejarvis.github.io/_posts/2015-8-30-general-crypto-currency-system.md

 This is where the real cryptocurrency excitement comes in.
 Every block needs to be finalized to be accepted into the block chain.
 A block is finalized when a nonce is discovered that causes that transaction to hash to a particular range of values.
-For example, if the last block in the chain is represented by $$01234ABCD$$, and the accepted range of hashes is
+For example, if an unconfirmed block is represented by $$01234ABCD$$, and the accepted range of hashes is
 $$[0,1000000]$$, then the value that confirms the block is any value $$n$$ such that $$0 < PRF( n, 01234ABCD ) < 1000000$$.
 The value of